luketokheim/skye/README.md

 - No SSL/TLS support
 - No request or keep alive timeouts
-- No request target to handler mapping
+- No request target resource to handler mapping
 - No static content or nice error pages

 ## Requirements